Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 Where to stay in Ubud

-Here are many options regarding where to stay in Ubud.
+Here’s where to stay in Bali.
+There are also many options regarding where to stay in Ubud.
 If you’re traveling on a budget, the Jero di Bisma Hostel is a good hostel.
 Click here to book your stay.
 Looking for a mid-range hotel?
 The Pratama House is a nice guesthouse!
 Click here to book your stay.
 If you prefer luxury hotels, you’re gonna like the Bisma Eight.
 Click here to book your stay.
 Otherwise click here to check what are the hotels available in Ubud.

 Ubud travel tips

 - Traveling soon?
 Check out my travel resources page!
 This list of travel accessories can also be useful!

 - Wanna go to Indonesia?
 All Western countries can visit Indonesia without a visa for 30 days.

 - Do not go to Indonesia without a travel insurance!
 Here’s why buy travel insurance!

 - Likewise, if you go to Indonesia, you’ll have to provide proof of onward travel!